unixorn/zsh-quickstart-kit/README.md

 2. Install Antigen
     1. ```cd ~```
     2. ```git clone git@github.com:zsh-users/antigen.git```
+3. Get the powerline patched fonts from https://github.com/Lokaltog/powerline-fonts, they include the pretty branch icon that the theme in this .zshrc uses
-3. Configure zsh by copying the .zshrc, .zsh_aliases and .zsh-completions from this repo into your ~
+4. Configure zsh by copying the .zshrc, .zsh_aliases and .zsh-completions from this repo into your ~